gowtham7991/mvc-desktop-game/README.md

 The program can display the number spaces visible or neighbours of a specified space.
 The program can move the target around the world.
 The program lets user add a normal player
-The programm lets user to add a computer controlled player The program allows the user to move around the world.
+The program lets user to add a computer controlled player The program allows the user to move around the world.
 The program allows the user to pick up an item from the current space.
 The program allows the user to look around the current space.